hcarnes/hcarnes.github.io/_posts/2018-02-23-javascript_array_methods.markdown

 > [33, 36]
 ```
 ## find()
-This method eturns the value of the first element in the array that satisfies the provided testing function.
+This method returns the value of the first element in the array that satisfies the provided testing function.
 Otherwise undefined is returned.

 ```javascript
 let ages = [23, 26, 30, 33, 36];